How it works

 Behind all of it sits a quality gate that would rather publish nothing than publish garbage.
 A brief that comes up thin, with too few stories, too few categories, or missing sections, is held, and a fabricated quote or figure stops publication outright.
 That is why the archive can have a gap: a missing morning means the brief did not clear the bar, not that nobody checked.

-A daily brief expires at midnight; the fights it covers do not.
-Storylines are the fix: one permanent page per ongoing New York fight, each a dated timeline of what has actually happened, with every entry sourced to the coverage that reported it.
-When the morning brief advances a fight, its timeline grows the same day.
-As of July 2026 the desk tracks 24 storylines carrying 184 dated entries.
+A daily brief expires at midnight; the stories in it do not.
+Storylines are the fix: one permanent page per ongoing New York story, each a dated timeline of what has actually happened, with every entry sourced to the coverage that reported it.
+When the morning brief advances one, its timeline grows the same day.
+As of August 2026 the desk keeps 67 storylines carrying 363 dated entries.

 Corrections

 Errors get fixed fast and in the open.
 If you spot one, email hello@newyorkexplained.com or reply to any brief; it reaches a real person.
-The page is corrected and a note says what changed.
-The standing policy lives on the About page.
+The page is corrected, a note says what changed, and the fix is logged on the public corrections page, where the standing policy lives too.

 How to cite this site